modrev-ai/bibReader/README.md

 # Pandarize
-This project aims to turn all kinds of data structure/types into a nice tabulated form such as pandas DataFrame
+This project aims to turn all kinds of data structure/types into a nice tabulated pandas DataFrame

 # Installation
 ```